hydrobricks/hydrobricks-doc/doc/project-files.rst

 (CSV, spatialized with elevation gradients) or by :ref:`gridded netCDF data
 <project-files-gridded>` (aggregated per hydro unit) — the two can be mixed,
 one source per variable — plus an optional observed discharge series.
+A :ref:`calibration section <project-files-calibration>` can declare how the parameters are optimized, and :ref:`study files <study-files>` cross several project settings into a comparison matrix.
 Everything beyond that — glacier evolution, custom calibration logic — is done in Python, starting from the objects the loader returns (see :ref:`below <project-files-python>`).

 Creating a project file